Image via Pexels

 The Pros Of Being A Nanny

-- Fun!
 Being a nanny can sometimes feel like you’re a kid again during play time.
 It is fascinating the imaginations that children have, and getting to play with them is really fun.
 Whether that be a video game, playing at the park, playing with certain toys, or creating our own games, it’s so much fun!
+I’m pretty sure I have more fun at work each day than many other people.

-- Baking.
 Baking on my own is okay.
 I love to create new recipes.
 But baking with kids?
 Way better.
 They get so excited to be helping you, and so proud of what you have created together.
+And getting to eat it afterwards is always great.

-- Talking about school.
 Sounds boring, right?
 But I love picking up the kids after school and talking about their day.
 The school gossip, the subjects they are learning and how they differ from when I was in school.
+I even learn new things just from our conversations!

-- The bond formed.
-The thing with being a nanny is often times you spend more one on one time with a child then their family members.
+The thing with being a nanny is often times you spend more one on one time with a child than their family members do.
 Which causes quite a bond.
 I sometimes feel as though the kids are my little cousins or something.
 We have our own special language, special books we read together, special snacks.

 I rarely have bad days at work, and when I do it’s because the kids had a bad day, or someone is sick, or one of the parents are stressed.
 I never lie awake at night, too stressed to fall asleep.
 If anything I lie awake at night because I’m so excited to go to work the next day, to play with the kids, talk about school or the weekend.